|

 from it.

-But we must thank the sci-fi
+But we must thank

-and RPG nerds, because it was
+and RPG nerds, because it is

 in the act of contemplating them that we hit upon something extremely

-as a culture—and
+as a culture — and

-smart people especially—subconsciously miss
+smart people especially — subconsciously miss

 the concept of the dynamic figure with special powers who changes the